-Since Chris founded the company in 1976 we have operated with two goals in mind; manufacture high quality bike parts in an environmentally responsible manner, and have those parts outperform and outlast the competition, staying on bikes and out of the landfill.
+Sustainability is in our DNA.
+Chris founded the company in 1976 with two goals in mind; manufacture high quality bike parts in an environmentally responsible manner, and then have those parts outperform and outlast the competition, staying on bikes and out of the landfill.

-- That all business ought to be conducted as if people and place matter.
+· Will conduct our business as if people and place matter.

-- To do so requires that we act with the understanding that we are each dependent upon another and thus responsible for each other and future generations.
+· Will act with the understanding that we are each dependent upon one another and thus responsible for each other as well as our future generations.

-While we are joining over 3000 Certified B Corporations, we are the first manufacturer in the bike industry to meet the rigorous standards.
-We hope to be an inspiration to other brands in the cycling industry.
+One of over 3000 Certified B Corporations, we are the first component manufacturer in the bike industry to meet the rigorous standards, and so we hope to inspire other brands in the cycling industry to follow us.

 The next step is offering our King Lifetime Warranty on all products.
-Our warranty means that we will keep your parts running for life.
-If you ever damage one of our parts we will service it and replace the damaged parts.
+We can keep your parts running for life.
+If you ever damage a King component we will service it and replace the damaged parts.
 This is a commitment not only to the quality of our own parts, but it contributes to the life of your bicycle as well.
 This is why riders invest in King components.

-In our manufacturing process we want to reclaim as much of the resources that have gone into making our raw materials as possible.
-We capture and separate all of the chips of aluminum and steel that are made while turning barstock into our parts.
-We then strain and separate the cutting oil while compacting the loose chips into dense and compact pucks of material.
+In our manufacturing process we reclaim as many of the resources that have gone into making our raw materials as possible.
+We capture and separate all of the chips of aluminum and steel that are the by-products of turning barstock into our parts.
+We then strain and separate the cutting oil and compact the loose chips into dense pucks of material.
 This makes them easier to transport and more efficient to recycle.

-While recapturing the chips we also recapture our cutting fluid because we use organic canola oil instead of a traditional cutting fluid which has to be changed often, creating large amounts of waste, cutting inconsistency, and can be a skin irritant for workers.
-Our canola oil is US sourced and has an infinite lifespan as long as we recapture and strain/centrifuge it.
+The cutting oil recaptured from manufacturing is organic canola oil, not traditional cutting fluid which has to be changed often, creating large amounts of waste and cutting inconsistency, not to mention that it’s a skin irritant for workers.
+Our canola oil is US-sourced and has an infinite lifespan as long as we recapture and strain/centrifuge it.
 If, for some reason, we stop using it, it can still be recycled for other purposes.
-The choice to use organic canola means we have to machine more slowly than we would with a traditional cutting fluid but we believe that the environmental benefits far outweigh the slower machining speed.
+The choice to use organic canola means we have to machine more slowly than we would with a traditional cutting fluid, but we believe the environmental benefits far outweigh the cost of slower machining speeds.